jcp-org/jcp-org.github.io/docs/Request_Repo.md

    * The License under which the content is shared
    * Test GitHub repository with your content:
       * If you are an Oracle employee, please contact pmo@jcp.org for details about setup of such repository.
-      * if you are not an Oracle employee you can prepare a repository under your GitHub account
+      * If you are not an Oracle employee you can prepare a repository under your GitHub account
    * Send all this information to the pmo@jcp.org for review.